shivarchit/tinyMCE-mention/README.md

 * [jQuery](http://jquery.com/)

 > NOTE: Use v3.x if you're using tinyMCE v3.5.x, use v4.x if you're using tinyMCE v4.x

+## Added Fix
+Added ability to move selected option in dropdown down controls via keyboard keys and keeping it in focus.

 ## Usage